RenderKit/ospray/README.md

 |:----------|:-------|:--------------------------------------|
 | OSPVolume | volume | volume used to generate color lookups |

-: Parameters of `volume` texture type
+: Parameters of `volume` texture type.

+TextureVolume can be used for implementing slicing of volumes with any geometry type.
+It enables coloring of the slicing geometry with a different transfer function than that of the sliced volume.

 ### Texture2D Transformations